 Drug forms and administration

 You’ll get an Onpattro dose every 3 weeks.
 The IV infusion is usually given at your doctor’s office.
-However, you may be able to get the injections at home, given to you by a healthcare provider.
+However, you may be able to get the injections at home, given to you by a healthcare professional.

 Tegsedi comes as a liquid solution in a single-dose prefilled syringe.
 It’s given by subcutaneous injection (under the skin) once every week.
 Your doctor can teach you how to give yourself the injection at home.